History of the club: media from 2000 to 2022 rediscovered! To see in the gazetteGo to info

 On the evening of the stage that preceded the return to Lyon, we found ourselves in the Ubaye valley, towards Jausiers.
 The proximity of the Parpaillon suggested that we should put the crossing of the pass on the next day's programme, so that we could then catch the last evening train to Embrun and finish in style before returning to our respective occupations.

-This could have happened to me in 1931, but in a completely different way and there was no question of cycle touring.
-Summoned as a reservist to the 14th auto train for a period of 21 days, I learned on my arrival at the barracks that the auto company, including reservists, was taking part in the 14th corps' Alpine manoeuvres.
-Trucks, vans, men and horses were picked up by the P.L.M. and unloaded the next morning at a small station in the Durance valley to take the road to Embrun.
-It was at this stop that the lieutenant of the group to which I belonged asked me to take the wheel of a van and take a dozen reservists up .... to the Parpaillon pass, which he thought he should show me on his map.
+It could have happened to me in 1931, but in a completely different way and there was no question of cycle touring.
+Called up as a reservist for the 14the car train for a period of 21 days, I learnt on my arrival at the barracks that the car company, including reservists, was taking part in the Alpine manoeuvres on the 14th.e body.
+Trucks, vans, men and horses were taken in charge by the P.L.M. and unloaded the next morning at a small station in the Durance valley to take the road to Embrun.
+It was at this stop that the lieutenant of the group to which I belonged asked me to take the wheel of a van and take a dozen reservists up to the Col du Parpaillon, which he thought he should show me on his map.

 Rather taken aback by this bizarre order, I asked him if he was serious because, as far as I knew and having been there, the path to the pass was only accessible to Alpine hunters' mules, so I didn't think that a van or even an ordinary car could go very far beyond Crévoux.

 It was, however, the pass that was provided for in the instructions he had.
-I could only tell him that I didn't feel capable of such a mission, as I wasn't used to driving a van over such terrain, and I didn't want to risk a serious accident for my comrades... and myself.
-He was also a reservist officer and, understanding, he didn't insist: «OK, I'll find another driver and as far as you're concerned, you'll be in charge of traffic on the Vars pass with a few other reservists that I'll designate, during and until the end of the manoeuvres.
-As I don't have a vehicle available, from Guillestre, where the van will take you, you'll walk up to Ste Marie de Vars, where you'll stay in a barn that will be designated.
-Supplies will be brought up to you every day.
+I could only tell him that I didn't feel capable of such a mission, as I wasn't used to driving a van in such terrain, and I didn't want to risk a serious accident for my comrades... and myself.
+He was also a reservist officer and, being understanding, he didn't insist: «OK, I'll find another driver and as far as you're concerned, you'll be in charge of traffic on the Col de Vars with a few other reservists that I'll designate, during and until the end of the manoeuvres.
+As I don't have a vehicle available, from Guillestre where the van will take you, you'll walk up to Sainte-Marie-de-Vars, where you'll stay in a barn that will be designated.
+Supplies will be assembled for you every day.

-And that's how, having turned down the attempt to do the Parpaillon in a van, I had the privilege, with 5 or 6 companions, of a mountain holiday which, although it didn't have the comforts of a 2 or 3 star hotel, gave us a few days of good times, without drudgery or military marches, as the duties of our road regulation commission at the Vars pass were not very demanding and limited to the passage of a few military convoys.
-In those days, jeeps, half-tracks and other off-road vehicles were unknown.
-At the end of the manoeuvres, I learnt that no vans or cars had gone up.
+And that's how, having declined the attempt to do the Parpaillon in a van, I had the privilege, with 5 or 6 companions, of a holiday in the mountains which, although it didn't have the comfort of a 2 or 3 star hotel, gave us a few days of good times, without drudgery or military marches, as the duties of our road regulation commission at the Vars pass were not very demanding and limited to the passage of a few military convoys.
+In those days, jeeps, half-tracks and other off-road vehicles were unheard of.
+At the end of the manoeuvres, I learned that no vans or cars had been assembled.

 The man offered... but my plan was not to come to fruition.
 On Monday 3 August, I was riding up to Giobernay in the Valgaudemar with a few friends when a heart attack stopped me at Rif du Sap.
 I'd already been forced to put my bike down a few weeks earlier during the Vélocio day, and the day before, on the 2nd, I'd experienced some unusual difficulties on the Col de la Sentinelle.
 I should have been worried about those first warnings.